 Aether CLI

-Keep the toolchain.
-Move the workspace.
+Keep your tools.
+Host the workspace.

-Aether is the easiest way to adopt AetherFS without rewriting every tool.
+Aether CLI is the easiest way to adopt AetherFS without rewriting every tool.
 It mounts a hosted session as a normal local directory, so editors, shells, builds, and tests keep working while the workspace itself stays in the service.

 Why teams start here